If you have a limited liability company (“LLC”) in Texas, you might be wondering how to remove a member from an LLC.

 If you have any questions, don’t hesitate to contact The Curley Law Firm today.

-How you remove an LLC member from your company will depend on the internal procedures of the company.
+How you remove an LLC member will depend on the company’s internal procedures.

 Review the Operating Agreement